-Please note that the content is correct as of December 2020 and some details may change.
+Please note that the content is correct as of November 2020 and some details may change.

-If you have any questions arising from this webinar please send them to webinar.questions@ird.govt.nz.
+If you have any questions arising from this webinar please send them to webinar.guestions@ird.govt.nz.

-Remember that if you have specific questions about your account, please send them via myIR.
+Remember that if you have specific questions about your, or a client's, account, please send them via myIR.